DilanOjeda/loan-and-collection-app/README.md

 This web application was developed using the following technologies:

 * CSS, HTML and JavaScript
-* Libraries: SweetAlert2
-* Webpack
+* BootStrap 5
 * Node.js

+This web application has modules like the following:

+* Users
+* Customers
+* Collections
+* Loans
+* Reports